Allein Maliksi: Meralco Bolts

 On October 25, 2019, Maliksi, along with Raymar Jose, was traded to the Meralco Bolts for Mike Tolomia, KG Canaleta, and two second round draft picks in 2020 and 2022.
+He made his debut for Meralco with 12 points in a win over the San Miguel Beermen.
+With Meralco, he was able to make his return to the PBA finals during the Governors' Cup, his first finals appearance since his time at Star.